 Jeff is a management consultant with a background in manufacturing and finance.
 In 2009, Jeff’s 15-year-old son William was diagnosed with desmoplastic small round cell tumours.
 After four years of relentless fighting, he sadly lost his battle.
 Will’s journey inspired Jeff and his family to join the fight against childhood cancer, including as a board member and becoming our Executive Director in 2020.

-In his current role as Chief Executive Officer for Crown Sydney & Crown Hotels in Melbourne, Sydney and Perth, Peter is responsible for one of the largest pieces of tourism infrastructure in Australia.
-Peter is also a board member of Visit Victoria and Tourism Accommodation Australia.
+In his former role as Chief Executive Officer for Crown Sydney & Crown Hotels in Melbourne, Sydney and Perth, Peter is responsible for one of the largest pieces of tourism infrastructure in Australia.
+Peter was also a board member of Visit Victoria and Tourism Accommodation Australia.

 Professor, Monash Business School